-The World Bank rates this subproject as Category B under Operational Policy 4.01.
+The World Bank rates this sub-project as Category B under Operational Policy 4.01.
 This implies that the expected environmental impacts are largely site-specific, and few if any, of the impacts are irreversible.
 Mitigation measures can be designed relatively readily.
 The environmental assessment for a Category B project includes:

-• Examining the project's potential negative and positive environmental impacts a.
-World Bank Group EHS Guidelines, 2007

-- Recommending measures to prevent, minimize, mitigate, or compensate for adverse impacts; and - Recommending measures to improve environmental performance.
+- Examining the project's potential negative and positive environmental impacts - Recommending measures to prevent, minimize, mitigate, or compensate for adverse impacts; and - Recommending measures to improve environmental performance.

-2.4 Relevant World Bank Group Guidelines, 2007
+2.5 Relevant World Bank Group Guidelines, 2007